hargoniX/bachelor/thesis/thesis.typ

 maximum possible speed to draw a comparison.
 Note that this comparison is biased towards verix as ixy has additional bookkeeping to do for the bidirectional forwarding.
 An additional difference between our test setups is the CPU.
-While the ixy test setup ran on a XEON E3-1230 v2 at both 3.3 and 1.7 GHz our setup ran a Xeon D-1521 running at 2.4 GHz.
+While the ixy test setup ran on a Xeon E3-1230 v2 at both 3.3 and 1.7 GHz our setup ran a Xeon D-1521 running at 2.4 GHz.
 As we can see in the data the CPU frequency causes a drastic performance gap between the two ixy runs.
 For this reason we attribute at least the majority of the remaining
 $approx 12\%$ speed to tie with ixy to CPU frequency and not to the inability of the Rust compiler